 [09:25 AM] Art Class

-A week after their visit to the Bain City Museum, Raffy stood at the front of the classroom, presenting his group’s findings on the lack of reliable information surrounding ancient artifacts.
+A week after their visit to the Bain City Museum, Raffy stood at the front of the classroom, concluding his group’s presentation on the scarcity of reliable records regarding ancient artifacts.

 Beside him stood Akasa, Ezra, Chafik, Gita, and Dafina—quietly supporting the presentation from start to finish.

 Raffy closed with a rhetorical question, but it was met only with silence.
-Their classmates looked uninterested, clearly more eager for the class to end than to engage.
+Their classmates looked uninterested, clearly more eager for the class to end than to engage in debate.

 “Well then, if there are no questions, that concludes our presentation.
 Thank you.”

-Light applause followed—half-hearted, polite.
+Light applause followed—half-hearted and polite.
 The lecturer nodded in approval, while relieved murmurs rippled through the room.

 As they exited the classroom, Raffy glanced at Akasa.
 His friend was still smiling faintly, but his steps felt heavier than usual.

-Without saying much, Raffy slipped an arm around Akasa’s shoulder and tossed out a casual remark, trying to lighten the mood.
+Without a word, Raffy slipped an arm around Akasa’s shoulder, tossing out a casual joke to lighten the mood.

 [11:32 AM] Campus Cafeteria

-Two hours passed.
-The sun began drifting westward, spilling warm light through the empty classroom windows.
+Two hours later, the sun began drifting westward, spilling warm light through the windows.
 Chairs scraped against the floor as students poured out, and—as always—the campus cafeteria became their next destination.

 The aroma of soup and spiced broth blended with the chatter of students.
 At their usual table, Raffy and the others fell into a relaxed discussion about their semester break plans.

-They talked logistics—supplies, camping gear rentals, physical preparation—until Gita suddenly changed the subject.
+They talked logistics—supplies, camping gear rentals, physical preparation—until Gita suddenly shifted the topic.

 “Yeah.
 First time hiking, apparently.”

-“Then let her train with us beforehand,” Ezra suggested.
+“Then let her train with us beforehand,” Ezra suggested sensibly.

 “Alright!
 So we’re meeting directly at the station, right?”
 Gita confirmed.